 Have A Tutorial Suggestion?

-If you want me to write about a topic, or a tutorial needs updating, I’m all ears.
-My email is tom(at)onlinemediamasters.com.
-Please do not email me with solicitations like affiliate/partnership/project inquires.
+If you want me to write about a topic or a tutorial needs updating, my email is email@example.com.
+Please don’t email me with solicitations like affiliate/partnership/project inquires.
 I get too many of them and it’ll be sent to spam.
-It’s why I don’t use a contact form.
+That’s why I don’t have a contact form.

 Now go make a coffee and get back to what you were doing.
 For me, it’s probably Rocket League.